evanmayer/hotspot/docs/howto.md

 conda env create -f hotspot.yml
 ```

+The rpi conda install is a bit weird.
+If env creation down not work on the Raspberry Pi due to a FreeType error in `matplotlib` install, perform this command:

-If this does not work on the Raspberry Pi (e.g. because the Python version in .yml is not available in the ARM64 conda repo), try changing `- python=3.8
-` to `- python=3.6`.
+If env creation does not work on the Raspberry Pi due to a Python version not found error, ensure the Python version is 3.6 by changing `- python=3.8` to `- python=3.6`.

-It should install things like `numpy` and `matplotlib`, as well as drivers for the hardware, such as Adafruit's `adafruit-circuitpython-motorkit` library for driving the steppers, and the library for controlling the Hawkeye IR sources via the LabJack.
+It should install things like `numpy` and `matplotlib`, as well as libraries for the hardware, such as Adafruit's `adafruit-circuitpython-motorkit` library for driving the steppers, and the `labjack-ljm` library for controlling the Hawkeye IR sources via the LabJack.

+However, driving Hawkeye sources with LabJack Python modules requires both the system libraries and the Python interface to be installed.

+[Download and install](https://labjack.com/support/software/installers/ljm) the LJM libraries from LabJack.

 Once that is done, activate the env with

 ```bash
 conda activate hotspot
 ```
+## Keeping things up to date

 If you need to install something else, remember to update `hotspot.yml` by doing